 Treat age spots with a skin lightener.

-Age spots—also known as hyperpigmentation—are inevitable if you don’t use the proper SPF your entire life.
+Age spots—also known as hyperpigmentation—are inevitable if you don't use the proper SPF your entire life.
 (Most of us are guilty as charged.)
-Therefore, you may have noticed some dark marks on your face you hadn’t seen before—or on those oh-so-exposed hands as well.
+Therefore, you may have noticed some dark marks on your skin at 40 that you hadn't seen before—or on those oh-so-exposed hands as well.
 Find a lightening treatment that contains ingredients including licorice extract or hydroquinone, such as Glytone Dark Spot Corrector ($52).

 Think about dermaplaning.

 Inexplicable peach fuzz becomes somewhat of a norm as women age and their hormonal levels adjust accordingly.
 While dudes can whip out a razor (or head to a barbershop for a hot shave), women have been more, ah, creative.